undead-gio/pictionary/README.md

 #### Build with
 Here the list of frameworks we used to build this app.

-* [React](https://reactjs.org/) - A JavaScript library for building user interfaces
+* [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
+* [Material-ui](https://material-ui.com/) - React components for faster and easier web development.
-* [Socket.io](https://socket.io/) - Real-time, bidirectional and event-based communication
+* [Socket.io](https://socket.io/) - Real-time, bidirectional and event-based communication.

 ## Autors